lucassa3/PEGASOS-SVM-CLASSIFIER/README.md

 ## About
 This project was about building a Suport Vector Machine binary classifier from scratch using the methods described in [this article](https://www.cs.huji.ac.il/~shais/papers/ShalevSiSrCo10.pdf), and tweaking it to a mini batch version that, in theory, would benefit from the massive parallelizing available for GPU devices.

 Two main SVM dinary classifiers were then built for comparison purposes, a sequential based pegasos basic algorithm described in section 2.1 of the article, and a mini-batch version described in section 2.3.
 The sequential version trains with data on CPU, while the mini-batch version trains with data natively in GPU using CUDA kernels.
-There are also two other experimental versions using CUDA Thrust on ohter_versions folder, though be aware that they are not totally completed/optimized, and therefore wont be covered in the scope of this document.
+There are also two other experimental versions using CUDA THRUST API on ohter_versions folder, though be aware that they are not totally completed/optimized, and therefore wont be covered in the scope of this document.

 If you would like to know more about Support vector machines and how they work, i suggest looking into this very didatic video from MIT OpenCourseWare [here](https://www.youtube.com/watch?v=_PwhiWxHK8o&t=1324s).
 If you want details into building the necessary environment to run this code and how to operate it, continue reading this guide, or if you are more interested on data analysis and the results i've got, skip to the Results section.